Packing list for multi day kayak trip

 - Meals – from lunch on day 1 to lunch on last day

 - Air mattresses

 - First aid kit

-In clothing try to avoid cotton, it easily gets wet and does not dry quickly.
-Synthetic materials are preferred.
+Try to avoid cotton, it easily gets wet and does not dry quickly.
+Wool or synthetic materials are preferred.

 First layer: this layer keeps you warm: short or long sleeve T-shirt from wool or woolen/synthetic materials is recommended.